StefFrustagli/sfrustagli-freelance-journalist/README.md

 The colour palette was generated from the hero image using [Color Palette Extractor](https://mdigi.tools/color-extractor/).

 ### Favicon
-The favicon was created using [Favicon Generator](https://favicon.io/favicon-generator/)
+The favicon was created using [Favicon Generator](https://favicon.io/favicon-generator/).

 I chose a simple round green button with a white lowercase 's', my first name's initial.
-Despite considering both my initials, I chose my first initial because of its size and shape.
+Despite considering both my initials, I chose my first initial because of its shape.
 Below is the favicon as it appears in the tab:

 ![Round green button with a white lowercase 's' as appears in the tab](https://i.ibb.co/khTn7LH/Screenshot-2023-08-27-at-21-02-24.png "Favicon")